ssvlabs/SIPs/sips/voluntary_exit.md

 **Summary**
-Describes how the ssv operators performs a voluntary exit for a validator.
+Describes how zero coordination voluntary exit works.
 <em>Important to note that a user holding the validator’s private key can sign a voluntary exit as well.</em>

 **Specification**

+**Contract**
+Adds a new function accessible only by the validator's owner, pushes a voluntray exit event.
+Can only be called once

 **Networking**
 A dedicated subnet for voluntary exits will be added to the network for all exit related communication between operators.